VKHSD/algorithmic_python_synthesizer/README.md

     # the random saw uses slight variation in pitch that creates noise the longer a waveform goes.

-    "depth": depthmod
+    "depth": depthmod,

     # uses a hypothetical pure sinusoid and takes the difference of a digital sinusoid of bit depth of (order - 1).

+    "phase": phasemod,

+    # uses basic phase modulation to generate a wave. as in. using an oscillator for a phase change

+    "angle": anglemod,

+    # uses angle modulation. as in, modulating multiple angles using an order and other oscillators.

-    "rpulse": randompulse
+    "rpulse": randompulse,

-    #sends a new pulsewidth variable for every phase cycle multiplied by order.
+    # sends a new pulsewidth variable for every phase cycle multiplied by order.

+    "frpulse": fourierrandompulse,

+    # same idea as the rpulse algorithm except using a fourier series. (currently not working as intended).

+    "rsqr": randomsquare,

+    # sends either a HIGH or LOW signal based on a 50% chance every theoretical cycle.